craftcms/docs/docs/5.x/system/fields.md

 ### Translation Methods

-If you’re running a multi-site Craft installation, most of your fields will have a “Translation Method” setting.
+If you’re running a multi-site Craft installation, most of your fields will have a **Translation Method** setting.

 Fields can have the following translation method: